adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 ============================================================
 Changelog:
 ============================================================
+10.14:
+- Check and exclude unsupported editions for 19041 WindowsExperienceFeaturePack
+- Fixed: ADK parameter is not enabled when using custom dism.exe

 10.13:
 - Added workaround for the missing wmic.exe in build 22483 (and later)
 - When running within W10MUI, W10UI will install detected updates, regardless if already installed